Certified Scrum Product Owner (CSPO)

 - Understand the Agile product organization, including best practices for team structures that support iterative and incremental value delivery

-- What are the Agile Product Owner responsibilities?
+- Agile and Product Owner Overview

 - User Stories